 They are also a safe way to save.
 High-yield savings accounts are FDIC insured up to $250,000 per depositor.
 To learn more visit www.fdic.gov.

 If you're looking to ramp up your savings efforts, higher interest rates can help your money make more of an impact in less time.

 You can view Citi's savings products if you'd like to explore your options.

 Even if an account's requirements fit your needs today, your financial picture could change over time.
-Consider a high-yield savings account that allows the option to combine balances across all eligible accounts, such as checking or CDs.
+Consider a high-yield savings account that allows the option to link balances across all eligible accounts, such as checking or CDs.
 Whether you choose a conventional savings or high-yield savings account, it's always smart to pay attention to the details and requirements for your banking relationship.

 Some key features to review when selecting a high-yield savings account are:

-The short answer is: probably now.
+The short answer?
+Probably now.

 A great time to open or add more money to a high-yield savings account may be after your next pay raise/bonus at work, when you have a specific goal in mind (the latest smart phone or a trip abroad), or if you want an account that provides instant access to your savings.

 Yes, almost all high yield savings accounts have variable interest rates.
 That means they can fluctuate over time, although usually these changes will be tied to market rates — which means most banks will be increasing or decreasing their rates similarly.

 To lock in a guaranteed interest rate for an extended period of time, consider a CD instead.
 CDs offer a fixed interest rate, however you typically won't be able to access your funds for the length of the CD term, which can range from three months to five years.
 No Penalty CDs from Citi can be an alternative if you are still looking for a fixed rate but want more flexibility when it comes to accessing your funds.